dalerank/playful_programming_cpp/README.md

 - How the compiler resolves ambiguity between constrained overloads
 - `Cat != cat` example: equality semantics, type safety, and what "same type" actually means

-### Chapter 4 — History of Concepts
+### Chapter 4.
+History of Concepts

 - Stepanov's original vision: concepts as full semantic contracts, not just syntax checks
-- Early 1990s proposals with axioms: `EqualityComparable` was supposed to guarantee reflexivity, symmetry, and transitivity — verified by the compiler
+- Early 1990s proposals with axioms: `EqualityComparable` was supposed to guarantee reflexivity, symmetry, and transitivity, verified by the compiler
 - Why "heavy" concepts were cut from C++11 at the last moment after years of committee work
 - Concepts Lite (Andrew Sutton, 2009): the deliberate decision to drop semantic requirements and keep only syntax checks
 - The core philosophical shift: from "is this type mathematically correct?" to "can code be generated with this type?"
-- Equivalence relations as a mathematical apparatus — why the committee decided the compiler shouldn't prove theorems
+- Equivalence relations as a mathematical apparatus: why the committee decided the compiler shouldn't prove theorems
 - What C++20 concepts actually check vs what the early proposals promised

-### Chapter 5 — Concept Hierarchy
+### Chapter 5.
+Concept Hierarchy

 - Partial ordering of constrained overloads: how the compiler picks the most specialized candidate
 - Subsumption in detail: when one constraint set formally implies another, and when it does not